wnm1503303791/Multi_GPU_Runner/README.md

 bash ./keep_looking_gpu.sh
 ```

-### 2. You have some GPU task to run parallelly on a multi-GPU server.
+### 2. You have some GPU tasks to run parallelly on a multi-GPU server.

 same as Usage.1